opus-training/task-list-interview/README.md

 **Problem:** Users often work in areas with poor connectivity but need to complete tasks.

-**Your Goal:** Enable full offline functionality **User Stories:**
+**Your Goal:** Enable full offline functionality **Success Criteria:**
-- As a user, I can start a task, quit the app, and pick up where I left off
+- Users can start a task, quit the app, and pick up where they left off

 ## Submission Guidelines